 That is the tip of the iceberg for Democrats.
 They have assembled a coalition whose interests are fundamentally opposed.
 Those fissures are only fully exposed when they have unfettered governance, which they have now both in Richmond and Washington.

 The only things they seem to agree on are big government, free money and government regulation and control of nearly everything except their own interests.

 After that, it gets dicey.
 Continue reading

-Posted in Culture wars, Education (higher ed), Education (K-12), General Assembly, Governance, Media, Money in politics, Political Influence, Race, Regulation, Unions
+Posted in Culture wars, Education (higher ed), Education (K-12), General Assembly, Governance, Media, Money in politics, Political Influence, Race and race relations, Regulation, Unions

 Louise Lucas, Chair, Senate Education and Health Committee photo credit: Virginian-Pilot